-Prescriber Order: All blood product orders are to be placed into the Laboratory Information System with the prescriber's name and license or GME number.
+Prescriber Order: All blood product orders are to be placed into Healthbridge with the prescriber's name and license or GME number.
 On the standard orange requisition, REQUEST FOR BLOOD COMPONENTS; #BB-50-5, the prescriber must sign in the "Requested by" space, then stamp or print legibly their name and license or GME number.
+All required information must be filled in.
 This must appear on each and every blood product order.
 If this information is missing or illegible, the Blood Bank will not fill the order.

-Two Specimen Policy: Blood Bank will request a second specimen to confirm ABO/Rh for any patient for whom it does not have a previous history.
+Two Specimen Policy: For patients requiring any blood product, Blood Bank will request a second specimen to confirm ABO/Rh for any patient for whom it does not have a previous history.